 At the top, experience the new interpretive exhibit space to learn more about this gorgeous mountain’s history, geology, wildlife and beyond.
 If you begin to feel light-headed or dizzy, you may be feeling the effects of high altitude and should immediately go to a lower altitude.
 Drinking plenty of water before and during the drive can help combat the effects of altitude.

 Because this is not a national park, your national park pass will not work here.
 Prices and hours are based on the season, so check the website to learn more before visiting.
 You will also find important announcements on the websites to know before you go.
+In summer, a timed entry reservation is required.
 This drive to a very high elevation is not recommended for infants under 6 months.

 The entrance to Pikes Peak-America’s Mountain road is west of Colorado Springs.
 It’s at 5089 Pikes Peak Hwy., Cascade, Colo., 80809.

 |14,115||Feet is the height of the summit of pikes peak|

 |15||Number of miles the entrance is west of Colorado Springs|

 |2-3 Hours||Amount of time round rip to drive up and down the road|

 |3||Number of lakes you will pass on your way to the summit|